Loripes95/website/content/event/example/index.md

 location: Berlin
 address:
-  street: 1 Spandauer Strasse
+  street: Spandauer Strasse 1
   city: Berlin
   region: BE
   postcode: '10178'
   country: Germany

-summary: Presentation of Equilibrium Effects of the Minimum Wage The Role of Product Market Power.
+# summary:
-abstract: 'We study the role of product market power in the equilibrium effects of the minimum wage.'
+abstract: 'Presentation of Equilibrium Effects of the Minimum Wage: The Role of Product Market Power'

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.